- When is Daylight Saving Time 2023: It started at 2 a.m. on Sunday, March 12, and ends at 2 a.m. on Sunday, November 5.

 - There is no consensus on the cost and benefits.
 Its advocates have made credible arguments for continuing to change the clocks twice a year and its detractors can make a good case for abandoning Daylight Saving Time.

-The Germans originally devised Daylight Saving Time in 1916 in an effort to conserve energy during World War I. Soon after, much of Europe and the United States was forcing an extra hour of natural light in the spring, but has Daylight Saving Time outlived its usefulness?
+The Germans originally devised Daylight Saving Time (DST) in 1916 in an effort to conserve energy during World War I. Soon after, much of Europe and the United States was forcing an extra hour of natural light in the spring, but has Daylight Saving Time outlived its usefulness?
 Does Daylight Saving Time cost more than it saves?
-As we prepare to fall back in 2021, let’s take a look at the cost of DST.
+Let’s take a look at the cost of DST.

 Does Daylight Saving Time Actually Save Energy?